hashicorp/consul/website/source/docs/guides/consul-template.html.md

 The Consul template tool provides a programmatic method for rendering configuration files from a variety of locations, including Consul KV.
+It is an ideal option for replacing complicated API queries that often require custom formatting.
 The template tool is based on Go templates and shares many of the same attributes.

-Consul template has several useful use cases.
+Consul template is a useful tool with several uses, we will focus on two of it's use cases.

 1. *Update configuration files*.
 The Consul template tool can be used to update service configuration files.
 A common use case is managing load